vbirds/tokoro/readme.md

 ## Platform Compatibility

 Tokoro is designed to work on any platform that supports C++20 coroutines.
 It has been tested on Linux, macOS, and Windows.
-Support for other platforms depends on community feedback and contributions.